Santo Trafficante Jr.: JFK conspiracy allegations

-After a grant of immunity from prosecution, Trafficante testified before the HSCA the following day, September 28, and denied the allegation that he told Aleman that "Kennedy was going to be hit."
+After a grant of immunity from prosecution, Trafficante testified before the HSCA the following day, September 28.
+He admitted that he knew Aleman but denied the allegation that he told him that "Kennedy was going to be hit."
 He stated that he was positive that he did not say it because he always spoke to Aleman in Spanish, and said that there was no way to state the phrase in Spanish.
 Trafficante also stated that he had no recollection of meeting Oswald or Oswald's assassin, Jack Ruby.
 During his testimony, Trafficante also admitted for the first time that he had worked with the CIA from 1960 to 1961 for an attempt to poison Castro but stated that his role was only as an interpreter between CIA officials and Cuban exiles.
 He testified that he was brought into the plot by Roselli and Giancana, who had been recruited by Maheu.
 Trafficante said that he introduced the trio to Cuban exiles in Florida.
 He stated that he received no payment for his involvement and that he acted out of patriotism.
+With regards to Trafficante's alleged acquaintance with Jack Ruby, the HSCA ultimately concluded that on the basis of circumstantial evidence, there was a "distinct possibility" that Ruby had met Trafficante in Cuba in 1959, but that they could not form a "final conclusion" on the matter."

 On January 14, 1992, Trafficante's former attorney, Frank Ragano, told Jack Newfield of the New York Post that he relayed a request from Hoffa to Trafficante and New Orleans boss Carlos Marcello to have Kennedy killed.
 He repeated the claim two days later on ABC's Good Morning America, in Newfield's Frontline report entitled JFK, Hoffa and Mob broadcast in November 1992, and again in his 1994 autobiography Mob Lawyer.
 According to Ragano, he met Hoffa at the Teamsters' headquarters in Washington, DC, then delivered the message to Trafficante and Marcello in a meeting at the Royal Orleans Hotel in New Orleans.
 He stated he was chosen by Hoffa because, as both Hoffa and Trafficante's lawyer, he could be assured of attorney–client privilege.